venkykowshik/custom_camera_phonegap_plugin/README.md

 ### Description

-Phonegap plugin which allows the caller to customise a camera preview, including a custom button and overlaying a border image in each corner.
+Phonegap plugin which allows the caller to customise a camera preview, including a custom button.

 ### Using the plugin